10 Wedding Planning New Year's Resolutions for Every Couple

 4. I will not use Facebook as my personal wedding planning blog.

 Planning your wedding is exciting!
-But the girl who sat behind you in your college history class probably doesn't care that you finally booked a reception band.
+But your freshman year roommate probably doesn't care that you finally booked a reception band.
 We're not saying the everyday details aren't interesting, but they might not be interesting to everyone.
-Instead of overloading your social media outlets with wedding details, create a blog for those who want to keep tabs on the ups and downs.
+But they will be interesting to fellow to-be-weds, and we have just the place you can vent or share any exciting wedding news: our private Wed Thread group on Facebook.
+Or, if you know some of your friends and family are definitely interested in your planning progress, you could create a blog for those who want to keep tabs on the ups and downs.
 It's a much more streamlined and private forum for wedding-planning-only progress.

 5. I will trust my vendors.